trdroid/C--Examples/Asynchronous-Programming/ThreadPool/SubmitAsyncOpToThreadPool-2/README.md

 ### Explanation

-1. Passing the value to the state parameter.
+1. Passing a value to the state parameter.
 2. The state parameter